Bridging the gap: symplecticity and low regularity in Runge-Kutta resonance-based schemes: Construction of Runge--Kutta resonance-based schemes

-We consider the initial value problem for the Korteweg--de Vries (KdV) equation with periodic boundary conditions {as introduced in Eq.~\eqref{eqn:standard_IVP_KdV}}, where $\mathbb{T}=[-\pi,\pi)$ denotes the one-dimensional torus.
-Note that the mass $\int_{\mathbb{T}} u(\cdot,x)\dd x$ is conserved in this equation, and that we may (by considering $u_0\mapsto u_0-\int_{\mathbb{T}}u_0\dd x$) therefore impose without loss of generality the following assumption. \begin{assumption} We assume throughout that our solution has zero mass, i.e. that $\int_{\mathbb{T}}u_0(x)\dd x=0$. \end{assumption}

-In the construction of our numerical scheme it will be helpful to consider the twisted variable This change of variable is widely known to provide a useful tool both for the analysis of dispersive nonlinear equations \cite{bourgain1993,tao2006nonlinear} and the construction of tailored numerical schemes.
-The twisted variable $v$ satisfies the following initial value problem which is equivalent to Eq.~\eqref{eqn:standard_IVP_KdV}:
+Having introduced these preliminaries let us know consider the construction of RK resonance-based methods.
+We begin our discussion with the KdV setting, because here we are able to resolve the nonlinear frequency interactions exactly {and the process of constructing RK resonance-based schemes simplifies because no kernel approximations are required.
+The extension of this construction to more general equations based on low-regularity kernel approximations is discussed in subsequent sections.} {To begin with we note that the mass $\int_{\mathbb{T}} u(\cdot,x)\dd x$ is conserved in \eqref{eqn:standard_IVP_KdV}, and that we may (by considering $u_0\mapsto u_0-\int_{\mathbb{T}}u_0\dd x$) therefore impose without loss of generality the following assumption to simplify subsequent constructions: \begin{assumption} We assume throughout that our solution to the KdV equation has zero mass, i.e. that $\int_{\mathbb{T}}u_0(x)\dd x=0$. \end{assumption} In order to derive RK resonance-based methods it will be helpful to consider the twisted variable $v(t,x)=\exp(\partial_x^3 t)u(t,x).$ This change of variable is widely known to provide a useful tool both for the analysis of dispersive nonlinear equations \cite{bourgain1993,tao2006nonlinear} and the construction of tailored numerical schemes.
+The twisted variable $v$ satisfies the following initial value problem which is equivalent to \eqref{eqn:standard_IVP_KdV}: